- 04 Apr 2023

 Establishing User Trust

-All users must be managed and authenticated using an identity provider (IdP), with a strong recommendation to use multi-factor authentication and passwordless technologies where available.
+All users must be managed and authenticated using an cloud identity provider (IdP), with a strong recommendation to use multi-factor authentication and passwordless technologies where available.

 See Users and Identity Providers for more information about configuring user identity as part of the Trusted Access solution.